veerupandey/abalone_age_classification/README.md

 ghp-import -n -p -f docs/_build/html
 ```

-Our report for this analysis is available [here](https://UBC-MDS.github.io/abalone_age_classification/README.html).

 **_Note:_** If a script runs without command line arguments, arguments will be fetched from `configs/config.yaml` file.